The Room: Remake

 On March 9, 2023, /Film reported that The Room Returns!, a greenscreen-based remake of The Room was in post-production, with Bob Odenkirk starring as Johnny, Bella Heathcote as Lisa, and Brando Crawford as director, producer, and co-star, through his company Acting for a Cause.
 The rest of the cast was announced with Kate Siegel as Lisa's mother Claudette, Mike Flanagan as Peter, and Greg Sestero as Chris-R, the only cast member returning from the original film.
 Other members of the cast include Arturo Castro, Dilone, Rivkah Reyes, Jarad Schwartz, and Cameron Kasky.
 Odenkirk said the film was not made as a joke nor mocking The Room, but was presenting the material of the original film seriously.
 The profits of the film will be donated to amfAR, an organization for HIV/AIDS research.

 The film was initially intended to receive a digital release in 2023, which did not come to fruition.
 In a 2024 interview Sestero commented that work was still being done on the remake.
 In July 2025, the Hayden Orpheum Picture Palace in Sydney, Australia announced that they would screen a preview copy of The Room Returns! on 1 August, as part of a double feature with the original film.
-In an August 2025 interview with ScreenRant, Odenkirk revealed that Wiseau is blocking the release of the remake, due to concerns of the film potentially poking fun at The Room.
+In an August 2025 interview with Screen Rant, Odenkirk revealed that Wiseau is blocking the release of the remake, due to concerns of the film potentially poking fun at The Room.
+In October 2025, the film had a screening in the Alamo Drafthouse Chicago theater, followed by screenings in New York City and Los Angeles in November.
+In June 2026, the official premiere screening occurred in Los Angeles.